Lithium Ion (Li-Ion) 18650 Cells

 Inside the Power Source

-The 18650 cell utilizes a "jelly-roll" internal construction.
-The cathode, anode, and separator are layered and rolled into a cylinder, submerged in electrolyte, and encased in a steel shell.
-This design maximizes the active surface area for ion transfer within a compact footprint.
+The 18650 uses a "jelly-roll" design inside: cathode, anode, and separator layered and rolled into a cylinder, soaked in electrolyte, all in a steel shell.
+This maximizes ion-transfer surface area in a tiny package.

-This modularity allows engineers to design custom battery packs that fit into the irregular chassis spaces of mobile robots while hitting exact voltage and amperage targets required for DC brushless motors.
+This modularity lets engineers build custom packs that squeeze into odd robot chassis spots while nailing the exact voltage and amps for DC brushless motors.

 Real-World Applications